- 2

 In any case, it presents a challenge for the vegan, health-conscious chef.

-A chocolate mousse is nothing if not rich and decadent, so we were determined not to sacrifice on flavor or richness.
+A chocolate mousse is nothing if not rich and decadent, so we were determined not to sacrifice on flavour or richness.

-To give our vegan chocolate mousse a creamy texture and rich flavor, we’ve used full fat coconut milk.
+To give our vegan chocolate mousse a creamy texture and rich flavour, we’ve used full fat coconut milk.

-Don’t be tempted to skimp on the fat content; not only does it affect the flavor, but it’s also more prone to splitting.
+Don’t be tempted to skimp on the fat content; not only does it affect the flavour, but it’s also more prone to splitting.

 Luckily, coconut milk has a natural sweetness which helped us to eliminate added sugar from the mousse itself.